Tanjungbalai (city): Tanjungbalai Asahan Port (Teluk Nibung Port)

-The Port has warehouse facilities and stacking fields.
+The Port (which actually lies in Tanjungbalai District of Asahan Regency, between the city and the coast) has warehouse facilities and stacking fields.
 This port also carries out cargo and passenger services with activities mainly in exporting vegetables and fish to Malaysia.
 The port has passenger services to Port Klang and Port of Melintang Forest, Perak.

 Teluk Nibung passenger terminal currently has an area of about 2,500 square metres, consisting of two floors with a capacity of around 800 people.
-1st floor for check-in, customs, immigration for arrivals, VIP rooms, quarantine rooms and 2nd floor for immigration rooms for departures, passenger waiting rooms, food court and coffee shops.
+1st floor for check-in, customs, immigration for arrivals, VIP rooms, quarantine rooms, and 2nd floor for immigration rooms for departures, passenger waiting rooms, food court, and coffee shops.

 Climate

 Tanjungbalai has a tropical rainforest climate (Af) with moderate rainfall from January to July and heavy rainfall from August to December.